Jazzman-Cyber/Cline-Body-Timeout-Fix/README.md

 were removed from this folder).

-ooh I broke it by renaming the folder because The injector bakes an __absolute path__ into Cline's `extension.js` it is fixed now but there is 1 caveat the zero-timeout Agent is installed as undici's __global__ dispatcher in Cline's process, so requests to *remote* providers also lose the 300 s safety cap.
+ooh I broke it by renaming the folder because The injector bakes an __absolute path__ into Cline's `extension.js`.
+It is fixed now but there is 1 caveat you should be aware of. the zero-timeout Agent is installed as undici's __global__ dispatcher in Cline's process, so requests to *remote* providers also lose the 300 s safety cap.
 In practice that just means a genuinely dead connection hangs instead of failing after 5 minutes — usually a non-issue but I thought you should know.